-That an MP should sacrifice his or her own pleasures and prefer the electors' interest to his or her own, but at the same time use his/her own opinion, mature judgment and enlightened conscience whenever making decisions is an essential pillar of most if not all modern, parliamentary democracies including the British.
-However, it has not been written into any act of parliament or any other document, and the general populace is therefore in ignorance of this principle.
+However, these principles have not been written into any act of parliament or any other document, and the general populace is therefore in ignorance of this principle.
 So much so that at the time of writing this (16th of January) a member of the public was heard on TV telling an MP:"I want you to abide by the referendum."

-By contrast paragraph 56 of the Danish constitution state unequivocally:"Members of Parliament are solely bound by their conscience and not by any dictat of their electors."
-No ambiguity here!
+By contrast paragraph 56 of the Danish constitution state unequivocally: "Members of Parliament are solely bound by their conscience and not by any dictat of their electors."

 It seems to me that the long drawn out debacle leading up to the referendum in 2016 has suffered from one major problem that nowhere has a clear set of rules for holding referendums been drawn up.
 Without such rules clearly set out in writing there is no common reference point with generally agreed definitions such as what can be put to referendum, whether a referendum is binding or advisory, what the role of an MP is or should be and so on.
-Without these matters in writing every MP and every other interested person can form their own individual opinion and discussions will go on forever leading to strife, discourse and maybe unrest within the general population.
+Without these matters in writing every MP and every other interested person can form their own individual opinion and discussions will go on forever leading to strife, discourse and maybe general unrest.

 The British parliament, originating in the 13th century, is sometimes hailed as being the mother of all parliaments.
 However, like all mothers of that age it probably needs a thorough health check and a solid injection of 21st century thinking.
-It might have gone a long way to solve the present crisis and help prevent future crises of a similar nature.
+It may go a long way to solve the present crisis and help prevent future crises of a similar nature.